Employment Insurance – Information for employers

 Deducting and remitting EI premiums

-You have to deduct EI premiums from each dollar of your employees' insurable earnings, up to a yearly maximum.
+You must deduct EI premiums from your employees' insurable earnings, up to a yearly maximum.
 You must also contribute 1.4 times the amount of EI premiums that you deduct from your employees' pay.

-For information on EI premiums, including how to calculate the amount to deduct from your employees' insurable earnings, visit EI premiums.
+For information on EI premiums, including how to calculate the amount to deduct from your employees' insurable earnings, visit Calculate payroll deductions and contributions.

 Obtaining an EI premium reduction